 Hattiesburg, MS 39406-0001

-Abra, Bristol, Casey, Chambers, Doleac, Farrell, Follett, Gomez del Moral, Grivno, Haley, Kyriakoudes, LaPierre, Luckhardt, Morgan, Nuwer, Ross, Stur, Swope, Tuuri, Tyler, Ural, Wiest, Zelner
+Abra, Bristol, Casey, Chambers, Follett, Gomez del Moral, Greene, Grivno, Haley, Haynes, LaPierre, Luckhardt, Morgan, Nuwer, Ross, Stur, Swope, Tuuri, Tyler, Ural, Wiest, Zelner

-The Department of History offers programs leading to the degrees of Bachelor of Arts, Master of Arts, Master of Science, and Doctor of Philosophy.
-For the master's and doctoral degrees, please consult the Graduate Bulletin.
+The Department of History offers programs leading to the degrees of Bachelor of Arts, Master of Arts, Master of Science, Doctor of Philosophy, and a Graduate Certificate in Public History.
+For the certificate, master's and doctoral degrees, please consult the Graduate Bulletin.

 Requirements for a Major in History

 Students seeking a degree in history are required to complete 36 hours of history courses, including HIS 101 , HIS 102 , HIS 201 , HIS 202 , HIS 300 and HIS 400 .
 A minimum grade of C is required in each history course.
 Of the 18 remaining hours required for the major, no more than 12 hours of upper-division course work can be selected from any one of the three following course areas: (1) United States history, (2) European history or (3) other (Latin American, East Asia, Africa and other non-United States, non-European courses).
 Students who have satisfied the 36-hour major requirement are encouraged to take additional advanced courses in history in any area they prefer.
 History students who plan to pursue graduate study are highly encouraged to take a minor or double major in a liberal arts/social science discipline such as anthropology, English, religion or political science.

 HIS 300 should be completed in the first semester of the junior year.

 History majors with exceptional academic records may be awarded degrees with honors or highest honors.
 See the "General Information " section of this Bulletin for full requirements.